 99Bitcoins Reveals Website Revamp and Expansion Plans With Incentivized Learning Through Tokenization

-Established in 2013, the same year that Cinders began publishing, the Bitcoin education-focused site is expanding its coverage of the industry, with new initiatives to incentive newbies to get to grips with crypto.
+Established in 2013, the same year that Coindesk began publishing, the Bitcoin education-focused site is expanding its coverage of the industry, with new initiatives to incentivize newbies to get to grips with crypto.

 In the eleven years that it has been serving the growing crypto community, 99Bitcoins has built a reputation as a trustworthy source of educational information and news on bitcoin and cryptocurrencies more broadly.
 99Bitcoins is a verified company on leading review site Trustpilot, where it has a rating of 'excellent' and a TrustScore of 4.6.